evgluk/fMRI_PvsW/src/analysis/README.md

 - trial_type       ---> LongDelay_Behavior or ShortDelay_Behavior；
 - delayed_reward   ---> rewmag of the delayed option；
 - delaytime        ---> delay time of the delayed option；
-- choice           ---> decison on current trial, 0--now, 1--delay, n/a--no press；
+- choice           ---> decision on current trial, 0--now, 1--delay, n/a--no press；
 - outcome_mag      ---> reward magnitude of the chosen option, if no response on current trial, then this is decided by the computer-picked choice, and the same below;
 - outcome_delay    ---> delay of the chosen option；
 - subjective_value ---> subjective value of the delayed option.